stefanwittwer/remotion-animated/sites/docs/docs/animations/scale.md

 ### initialY?: `number`

-The y scale factor that is used at the start of the animation. _Defaults to the value of `ìnitial`._
+The y scale factor that is used at the start of the animation. _Defaults to the value of `initial`._

 ## Animation options